 What is the Glucose Tolerance Test?

-Prior to the taking the glucose tolerance test, your doctor will ask you to make sure that you are eating at least 150mg of carbohydrates for three days prior to the time you will be asked to fast (about what you will get from a slice or two of bread).
+Prior to the taking the glucose tolerance test, your doctor will ask you to make sure and eat at least 150mg of carbohydrates (about what you will get from a slice or two of bread) for three days prior to the time you will be asked to fast.
 You will not be permitted to eat or drink anything but sips of water for 14 hours prior to the test, so it is best to schedule the test for first thing in the morning.
-Additionally, you should plan to have someone drive you to and from the test, since your energy levels may be low and there is a slight possibility of experiencing light headedness.
+Additionally, you should plan to have someone drive you to and from the test, since your energy levels may be low and there is a slight possibility you may feel light headed.

 When you arrive, the technician will draw blood to measure your baseline “fasting blood glucose level”.
 You will be asked to drink a larger volume (or more concentrated solution) of the glucose drink than was used in the initial Glucose Challenge Screening test.
 Your blood will be drawn and tested every hour for the next three hours.